 Causes, symptoms, and effects of postpartum adrenal fatigue are numerous.
 Postpartum depression can be both a causative and a resulting factor of adrenal fatigue.
-Whether or not you know which issue arose first, if you are experiencing postpartum depression, it is essential that you address your adrenal health.
+Whether or not you know which issue arose first, if you are experiencing postpartum depression, it is very helpful to address your adrenal health.

 In our companion article on postpartum adrenal fatigue, we discussed key components in rejuvenating depleted adrenal glands.
 Today we will focus on how adaptogens can support you on your healing path.